SasView/documents/Roadmap/Sasview Roadmap 2018-09-06.md

 - Move focus of all GUI efforts to the new Qt GUI
 - Parallel development and release tracks
 - Complete beta approximation work
+- new more flexible interaction volumes/radii
 - Community meeting at SAS 2018
 - Complete SasView paper
 - Consolidate and extend training material - both written tutorials and hands-on training material.
+- release 5.0 alpha (late 2018), 5.0 beta (early 2019), 5.0 (mid 2019)
+- release 4.2

-**Late 2019  - Release 5.1**
+**Late 2019 to mid 2020 (from code camp VIII - ESS) - Release 4.3, Release 5.1**

 Subject to the availability of sufficient resources, release 5.1.
 Work will start on refactoring fitting to allow, for example custom re-parameterization of models (e.g. replace SLD with fraction of solvent in layer), using an input array for P or S in a P*S model, fitting oriented model to 1D cut etc. Work will begin on refactoring the simultaneous/constrained fitting workflow interface and on custom workflows identified as highest priority and having a well developed design.
-User documentation/tutorials will be reviewed, an advanced "how to fit my data" tutorial will be started, and the architecture manual completed.
+User documentation/tutorials will be reviewed, an advanced "how to fit my data" tutorial will be started, and an architecture manual begun.

 Task Summary (Subject to the availability of sufficient resources):